 Leny Eversong (1920-1984), born Hilda Campos Soares da Silva, was famous for her powerful voice, visually underpinned by her impressive appearance.
 She started her career at the age of twelve at Rádio Clube de Santos in São Paulo, where she became a regular act under the nickname ‘Hildinha, Princess of the Fox’.
-In 1935 she decided to sing only in English and in doing so she adopted her stage name.
+In 1935 she decided to sing in English only and in doing so she adopted her stage name.
 And what surname could me more appropriate for a singer?

 Leny Eversong extensively played radio and stage shows before her first recording session in 1942.
 About 100 singles were to follow until 1961, accompanied by seven albums from 1955 to 1968.
 Her biggest hit was Jezebel which she recorded several times from 1952 on.
 In the fifties she resumed singing Brazilian but her discography always featured different languages as well.
 By the end of the decade, she toured the US, recording the album Leny Eversong na América do Norte with Neal Hefti’s orchestra.

 In 1968, Leny Eversong released her final album, Um Drink com Cauby e Leny, recorded ‘live’ with Cauby Peixoto in Djalma Ferreira’s nightclub ‘Drink’, which was leased by Cauby Peixoto then.
 She retired from the music business in 1970.
 Although Leny Eversong is best known for the vigour of her vocal chords, showcased with songs like Jezebel and El Cubanchero, her qualities are actually even more persuasive in her ballads.